 ‘Giving both sides their due’ is a basic principle of newsgathering, particularly when covering political and social debates.
-But good reporting on science issues requires more than a ‘he says, she says’ approach to balance.
+But good reporting on science and research issues requires more than a ‘he says, she says’ approach.

 In science, claims need to be backed by evidence.
 Science, at its best, embraces transparency and subjects new results to intensive scrutiny.
 Persuasive arguments are not enough – science advances by accumulating evidence to support, refine or overturn current understanding.